smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure struct names will add the prefixed with the given value (regardless of casing).

-.. option:: StructShortSizeThreshold
+.. option:: StructIgnoredRegexp

-    Identifier naming checks won't be enforced for struct names having a length less than or equal to this setting.
+    Identifier naming checks won't be enforced for struct names matching this regular expression.

 .. option:: StructSuffix